trite/tabeurator/README.md

 # Tabeurator

+Tabeurator is an extension for Firefox, Chrome, and probably other browsers at some point, to make it easier to manage your tabs.

+This started because I've long since been annoyed with tab management in most browsers.
+So this extension was started with the following mission/goal:

+## Mission/Goal

+**Quickly, easily, and ergonomically find tabs and switch to them.**

 ## Quirks/Issues

 This project is in a VERY EARLY state right now.
 I have only spent a few hours so far putting this all together, and there is a lot of room for improvement.